Title: Portraits of signers of the Declaration of Independence

 A letter from his brother-in-law David Cobb on July 22 describes the excitement in Boston:

-Paine was successful in his efforts and a number of government-controlled mills were established, ensuring that the colonists were well equipped to fight against the well-supplied British army.
+Paine was successful in his efforts and several government-controlled mills were established, ensuring that the colonists were well equipped to fight against the well-supplied British army.
 He was elected to Congress for 1777 and 1778 but did not again attend.

 Before, during and after the war, Robert Treat Paine remained involved in government at the provincial or state level.
 Between 1773 and 1778 (except busy 1776) Paine represented Taunton in the Massachusetts General Court (House of Representatives) and was Speaker of the House of Representatives in 1777.
 In 1778, as a bitter foe of inflation and paper money, Paine worked to address the depreciation of the continental currency.
-In that same year Paine also played a key role on the committee that first drafted a state constitution that was not adopted, and was a delegate to the constitutional convention and member of the committee that drafted the state constitution that was adopted in 1780.
+In that same year Paine also played a key role on the committee that first drafted a state constitution that was not adopted, and was a delegate to the constitutional convention and member of the committee that drafted the state constitution that was adopted in 1780, and became a model not only for the United State Constitution, but also for constitutions around the world.

 Robert Treat Paine became Massachusetts’ first Attorney General and served from 1777 to 1790.
-He advised on the confiscation of Tory property and on Shay’s Rebellion and provided strong leadership in a time of financial distress and anxiety over changing social mores.
-To end the frequent absences necessitated by living in Taunton and working in Boston, notably on the Governors Council in 1779 and 1780, in 1781 Paine moved his family to Boston to live in a gambrel-roofed brick mansion house with an extensive garden, on the corner of Milk and Federal Streets.
+In 1783, he prosecuted the criminal case (Commonwealth v.
+Jennison) which was pivotal in abolishing slavery outright in Massachusetts, the first state to do so.
+He advised on the confiscation of Tory property and on Shays’ Rebellion and provided strong leadership in a time of financial distress and anxiety over changing social mores.
+To end the frequent absences necessitated by living in Taunton and working in Boston, notably on the Governor’s Council in 1779 and 1780, in 1781 Paine moved his family to Boston to live in a gambrel-roofed brick mansion house with an extensive garden, on the corner of Milk and Federal Streets.
 The lessor of the house, prominent merchant Leonard Vassall Borland, sold Paine the house in 1785.
-Here the Paines lived the rest of their lives, and their daughters after them.
+Here the Paine’s lived the rest of their lives, and their daughters after them.
 (A bronze plaque with a likeness of Paine has marked the spot since about the mid-twentieth century.)
-The Paines’ hospitality was generous, and the house was the constant resort of Paine’s numerous acquaintances.
+The Paine’s’ hospitality was generous, and the house was the constant resort of Paine’s numerous acquaintances.
 “In some parts of the mansion house now may be seen some of the ancient tapestry such as decorated the first mansions of our first sires who came from Europe,” recalled Hannah Mather Crocker in the 1820s.

 In 1783, Robert Treat Paine was offered a place on the state Supreme Court bench but initially declined, preferring to retain the position of Attorney General.
 He eventually accepted his friend Governor John Hancock’s offer of an associate justiceship on the state Supreme Court in 1790 and so served until his retirement in 1804.
 As a jurist, Paine demonstrated a high moral character and extensive legal knowledge and demanded high standards in his courtroom.
 He was known for “unnecessary severity” in the cases involving hard-hearted criminals but “tenderness” in the instances “where crime was followed by repentance.”
 Overall, Paine was a highly respected attorney and judge.
 Paine retired from the bench in at the age of seventy-three due to his increasing deafness.
 His final public post was Counselor of Massachusetts in 1804.
 In 1805 Harvard honored Paine with an LL.D.